KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 # Last update:
 **08.03.2026 - Nightly**
+- Adding a new mode `"raw_mode": true` which allows you to set custom `prompt templates`.
+The Joycaption model now works correctly (see new configs below).
 - Three execution modes have been added: `subprocess` — inference runs in a separate process (safe, isolated); `direct_clean` — in the main process with model unloading after each run; `keep_vram` — the model remains in VRAM for repeated use.
 - Added `config_override` - the ability to add/override any configuration parameters via a text input directly in the node
 - Integrated **json_repair** to automatically repair invalid JSON in `config_override` and `system_prompts_user.json`